- Trip Idea

 Work Up a Sweat, then Drink In the Flavors of Fall

 The fun doesn’t stop there.
-Whether you’re a craft beer aficionado or simply looking to wet your whistle after a day of cycling, hiking and paddleboarding, North Lake Tahoe’s Ale Trail offers an array of beloved regional watering holes replete with locally-brewed craft beers.
+Whether you’re a craft beer aficionado or simply looking to wet your whistle after a day of cycling, hiking and paddleboarding, North Lake Tahoe’s Ale Trail offer an array of beloved regional watering holes replete with locally-brewed craft beers.
 Take a day to peep the beautiful leaves of Tahoe’s aspen groves and alpine forests, then head up to places like Rubicon Pizza and Backyard Bar & BBQ to wind down and refuel.

 Double Down on Fall Fitness with Dual Sports Days